Two can play at that game: constraining the role of supernova and AGN feedback in dwarf galaxies with cosmological zoom-in simulations: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Martin Haehnelt, Sandro Tacchella and Sylvain Veilleux for valuable comments and suggestions on the manuscript.
-The authors are also grateful to Roberto Maiolino and Sandro Tacchella for useful discussions on AGN-driven outflows.
+The authors would like to thank the anonymous referee for a comprehensive and insightful review which improved this work.
+The authors are also grateful to Martin Haehnelt, Roberto Maiolino, Sandro Tacchella and Sylvain Veilleux for valuable comments, suggestions, and discussions during the development of this manuscript.
 Part of this work was completed during the 2022 Galaxy Formation Workshop at Ringberg and benefited from stimulating discussions with participants.
 SK is supported by a Junior Research Fellowship from St Catharine's College, Cambridge.
 SK and DS acknowledge support by the STFC and the ERC Starting Grant 638707 `Black holes and their host galaxies: co-evolution across cosmic time'.
 MCS is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC 2181/1-390900948 (the Heidelberg STRUCTURES Excellence Cluster).
 This work was performed using the Cambridge Service for Data Driven Discovery (CSD3), part of which is operated by the University of Cambridge Research Computing on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The DiRAC component of CSD3 was funded by BEIS capital funding via STFC capital grants ST/P002307/1 and ST/R002452/1 and STFC operations grant ST/R00689X/1.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/P002293/1 and ST/R002371/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.